HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/rock.md

 The **Rock** is an [Obstacle](/obstacles) that spawns frequently around the map.
 It was added to the game in the v0.1.0 "We're back, baby" update on May 20th, 2023.
-The Mossy Rock and the Cracked Rock are variations of the Rock, but are functionally the same.
+The Mossy Rock and the Cracked Rock are variations of the Rock but are functionally the same.

 # Location & Spawning